UniversalDependencies/docs/_es-dep/csubjpass.md

 shortdef: 'clausal passive subject'
 ---

-This document is a placeholder for the language-specific documentation for `csubjpass`.
+This document is a stub for the language-specific documentation for `csubjpass`.